 Fact: Millennials are now the largest living generation (75 million strong)—their income and giving power is only going to grow in the coming decades.
 The ability to channel their financial, social, and political power will determine which organizations thrive and fail.

-Nonprofits need to effectively engage and cultivate such an important demographic to ensure sustained fundraising success.
+Nonprofits need to effectively engage and cultivate their young members to ensure sustained fundraising success.
 To do that, you need to know what they care about (what motivates them), and how to reach them.
 Armed with these insights and the right technology, you will have the power to strategize and act to cement Millennials as lifelong contributors and advocates.

 WHAT DO THEY CARE ABOUT?